engswee/flashpipe/README.md

 For details on using _FlashPipe_, visit the [GitHub Pages documentation site](https://engswee.github.io/flashpipe/).

 ### Contributing
 Contributions from the community are welcome.
-This project uses [Developer Certificate of Origin (DCO)](https://developercertificate.org) to certify that contributors have the right to submit the code they are contributing.

-When submitting Pull Requests, ensure all commits contain a `Signed-off-by` line in its commit message to pass the automated check by [Probot: DCO](https://probot.github.io/apps/dco/).
+To contribute to _FlashPipe_, check the [contribution guidelines page](CONTRIBUTING.md).

 ### License
 _FlashPipe_ is licensed under the terms of Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.